 These two specimens of coal do not cake, and leave a coke of a brilliant lustre.
 The amount of ashes is very small, and of a reddish yellow (playing into orange) colour.
-Since it is a matter of some satisfaction to be able to inspect personally both less, than of I and II; coke of a dull, greyish blue lustre; ash, grey, pulverulent.
+Since it is a matter of some satisfaction to be able to inspect personally both coke and ash, I have forwarded to you with this specimen of the same these two very different kinds of coal.
+Percentage of ash is greater, that of moisture less, than of I and II; coke of a dull, greyish blue lustre; ash, grey, pulverulent.

-The spec gr. of III varies from that of IV by only 003, and the analyses differ much more from each other than those of I and II, yet not sufficiently to constitute these two very different kinds of coal.
-Percentage of ash is greater, that of moisture
+The spec. gr. of III varies from that of IV by only 003, and the analyses differ much more from each other than those of I and II, yet not sufficiently to constitute these two very different kinds of coal.
+Percentage of ash is greater, that of moisture less, than of I and II; coke of a dull, greyish blue lustre; ash, grey, pulyerulent.

-If the specimens are compared among themselves, I and II prove the best, IV the poorest, yet by no means a poor coal.
+If the specimens are compared among themselves, I and II prove the best, IV the poorest, yet by no means a paor coal.
 None of the specimens contain inspissated pyrites, and are comparatively free from sulphur.